informaticsclub/informaticsclub.github.io/resources.md

 - [R for Data Science (2e)](https://r4ds.hadley.nz/): This book will teach you how to do data science with R.
 - [Applied Data Skills](https://psyteachr.github.io/ads-v2/): This book teaches the essential skills to clean, process, summarize, and visualize data using R, while creating dynamic reports and presentations that update automatically.

+#### Python

+- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): This book will teach you how to do data science with Python.
+- [Mastering Python for Bioinformatics](https://www.oreilly.com/library/view/mastering-python-for/9781098100872/?irclickid=0NIzLxwMQxyKRA4RoQXuqxwaUksVCUyuWxOhTY0&irgwc=1): This practical guide shows postdoc bioinformatics professionals and students how to exploit the best parts of Python to solve problems in biology while creating documented, tested, reproducible software.